Soft Space for Children ages 3-7

-Emmanuel offers a religious education program for children from pre-school to confirmation age.
-This program is held at the church from 9:15 AM to 10:00 AM almost every Sunday during the school year.
+Emmanuel offers a religious education program for children from pre-school through confirmation age.
+This program almost every Sunday during the school year.
 Our program is staffed and facilitated by our parishioners who work in teams according to age groups.

 Catechesis of the Good Shepherd (ages 3 through 6 years old)